kingo132/a51m-r2-5700m-hackintosh/README.md

 6. run command "xxd -p a51m.resave.rom.64k | tr -d '\n' > a51m.resave.rom.64k.txt" to get the txt of the hex value of this 64k rom
 7. open a51m.resave.rom.64k.txt, copy all the content to ATY,bin_image

-Here is the binary compare of the original vBIOS rom and the resaved vBIOS rom.
+Here is the binary comparation of the original vBIOS rom and the resaved vBIOS rom.

 ![image](https://user-images.githubusercontent.com/46492291/135636806-20596fd7-f66b-4ea6-8cdc-1a2807e9f9a4.png)